melinda-z/CI-MS2-MovieQuiz/testing.md

 ## Site Responsiveness

-- Tested in Google Devtool by switch on the mobile view for different screen size, and by reducing the broswer window sizes.
+- Tested in Google Devtool by switching on the mobile view for different screen sizes, and by reducing the broswer window sizes.

 - Tested by opening up the website on different devices.